-As at December 31, 2019 and 2018, receivables from POGO and PAGCORaccredited BPOs businesses represents about 57% and 67% of the total rent receivables, respectively.
-As at December 31, 2019 and 2018, none of the POGOs and PAGCOR-accredited BPOs pre-terminated their lease contracts, and rent receivables from these tenants are not credit-impaired.
+As at September 30, 2020 and December 31, 2019, receivables from POGO and PAGCOR-accredited BPOs businesses represents about 66% and 57% of the total rent receivables, respectively.
+As of September 30, 2020 and December 31, 2019, none of the POGOs and PAGCOR-accredited BPOs pre-terminated their lease contracts, and rent receivables from these tenants are not credit-impaired.